 This is often the point in reviews where you hear some of the dislikes.
 On this site, that won’t be the case every time.
 I believe that when you genuinely find a movie you love, you don’t need to point out something you found mediocre just for the sake of it.
 That’s how I feel about Parasite: there’s really nothing pushing back its impact.
 It’s a beautiful moment you need to cherish when a film works in total cohesion.
 I feel confident when I say that this is one of the best films this decade.

-Smileys: Screenplay, production design, directing, the whole main cast’s performances, depth of the characters, social commentary
+Smileys: Screenplay, production design, directing, whole cast’s performances, originality

 Bong Joon-ho has crafted a miracle with this one.
 Go see it yesterday.